 Altman isn’t alone.
 In the same piece, Wired cited agreement from Nick Frosst, a cofounder at Cohere.

-We at Snorkel have long been of the opinion that ever-larger language models are not a panacea.
-Our researchers have pioneered work that has shown that smaller large language models can be made more effective than their behemoth siblings through specialization.
+We at Snorkel have long believed that ever-larger language models are not a panacea.
+Our researchers have pioneered work that has shown that smaller, larger language models can be made more effective than their behemoth siblings through specialization.

 Key terms